AviRahimov/OOP_Assignment3/README.md

 * [Lior Vinman](https://github.com/liorvi35 "Lior Vinman")
 * [Avraham Rahimov](https://github.com/AviRahimov "Avraham Rahimov")

-This project is about using system's _threads_ for various usages such as processing files and count how many lines there are in a singe file and [AVI RAHIMOV - add here about usages of threads in part2].
+This project is about using system's _threads_ for various usages such as processing files and count how many lines there are in a singe file and A custom thread pool class that defines a method for submitting a generic task as described in the section 1 to a priority queue, and a method for submitting a generic task created by a Callable<V> and a Type, passed as arguments.

 This assignment is divided into two pats:
 1) the first part - mainly is about generating semi-random text files with random number of lines and then calculate this number of lines with three approaches - counting one by one, using threads and finally using thread-pools.
-2) the second part - [AVI RAHIMOV - describe here about second part].
+2) the second part - The CustomExecutor is an Executor that asynchronously computes Task instances, each Task has a priority that describes the importance of task over the others. the priorities can be between 1-10 such that 10 is the lower priority and 1 is the very important task.
+We also added a new class named CallToRunAdapter that adapts the task to runnable command that we can execute it(the execute functions get a runnable command only).

 ## Part A: